Space-Eternity-3/SE3-Website/docs/SE3Documentation/DatapackInfo/GameTranslate.md

 ## Items and objects

-Data lines are basic jse3 variables and values.
-Variable part is an [object ID](../GameData/ItemsAndObjects) and value part is an object name.
+Data lines are basic jse3 variable-value combos.
+Variable part is [object ID](../GameData/ItemsAndObjects) and value part is object name.

 ```text